ctrox/zeropod/README.md

 For iterating on shim development it's recommended to use [kind](https://kind.sigs.k8s.io).
-Once installed and a cluster has been created run `make install-kind` to build and install everything on the kind cluster.
-After making changes the fastest way to update the shim is using `make build-kind`, since this will only build the binary and copy the updated binary to the cluster.
+Once installed and a cluster has been created (`kind create cluster --config=e2e/kind.yaml`) run `make install-kind` to build and install everything on the kind cluster.
+After making code changes the fastest way to update the shim is using `make build-kind`, since this will only build the binary and copy the updated binary to the cluster.

 ### Developing on an M1+ Mac